khulnasoft/BugVault/docs/developer/AUTH.md

 # Authentication for implementors
-If implementing an application and/or service that interfaces with the OSIDB REST API, please avoid misusing JWTs as this can lead to security issues, here are some tips on handling JWTs:
+If implementing an application and/or service that interfaces with the BUGVAULT REST API, please avoid misusing JWTs as this can lead to security issues, here are some tips on handling JWTs:

 - Assume that one access token = one request, this will simplify